keithasaurus/koda-validate/README.md

 As you see, we have some flexibility in defining what we want to get back from a validated `dict_validator`.

 Another thing to note is that, so far, the results are all wrapped in an `Ok` class.
-The other possibility -- when validation fails -- is that an error message is returned, wrapped in the `Err` class.
+The other possibility -- when validation fails -- is that an `Err` instance is returned, with whatever message or object a given validator returns.
 We do not raise exceptions to express validation failure in Koda Validate.
 Instead, validation is treated as part of normal control flow.

 Let's use some more features.